SixLabors/docs/articles/imagesharp.web/imageproviders.md

 ***

-Once installed the cache @SixLabors.ImageSharp.Web.Providers.AWS.AWSS3StorageImageProviderOptions can be configured as follows:
+Once installed the provider @SixLabors.ImageSharp.Web.Providers.AWS.AWSS3StorageImageProviderOptions can be configured as follows:

 ```c#
 // Configure and register the buckets.